Sunday, October 25, 2009

 Just a quick note on this Independence Day to remember pets are not really celebrating as humans are.
 They definitely are not as excited or impressed with the fireworks or other unexpected ear piercing noises that sound like someone is trying to shoot at them or kill them.
 Pets get confused, frightened, irritated, and possibly terrified about what is going on around them.

 Responsible pet owners please remember to take any precautions possible so that your pets cannot get in harms way.
 Inside if possible is better than outside.
 If home with your pet be calm and comforting.
 Do you like to be stressed and scared?
 It is not funny to see animals distressed and scared.
 We know they are safe but they do not.
-If animals are outside or have access to the outside, they often will run frantically and can easily be injured when startled by the noises.
-Remember they are and will react as if they are in a combat zone.
-Imagine if we didn't know what was happening?
+If animals are outside or have access to the outside, t

 Please lets prevent injury, distress, and harm any way we can!
 Have a happy and safe 4th!